How to Test Application Security – Web and Desktop Application Security Testing Techniques

 The software industry has achieved a solid recognition in this age.
 In the recent decade, however, cyber-world seems to be even more dominating and driving force which is shaping up the new forms of almost every business.
 Web-based ERP systems used today are the best evidence that IT has revolutionized our beloved global village.

 These days, websites are not meant only for publicity or marketing but these have been evolved into the stronger tools to cater complete business needs.

-However, when we talk about web, importance of security increases exponentially.
+However, when we talk about the web, the importance of security increases exponentially.
 If an online system cannot protect the transaction data, no one will ever think of using it.
 Security is neither a word in search of its definition yet, nor is it a subtle concept.
-However, I would like to list some complements of security.
+However, I would like to list some compliments on security.

 What You Will Learn:

-Examples of security flaws in an application:
+Examples of security flaws in an application

 1) A Student Management System is insecure if ‘Admission’ branch can edit the data of ‘Exam’ branch